 The Research Communication Training Program (RCTP) began as Ready, Set, Go (RSG), one of several professional development programs made possible by a National Science Foundation (NSF) GK-12 Reach for the Stars Grant (DGE-0948017) submitted by the Center for Interdisciplinary Exploration and Research in Astrophysics (CIERA) with Dr. Vicky Kalogera as the principal investigator and Michelle Paulsen as co-principal investigator.

 RSG continued for several years with Michelle Paulsen as the founding director and Alex Adler as the co-founder through funding provided by Dr. Kalogera’s subsequent IDEAS NSF Research Traineeship (NRT) grant.
-Due to its continued success, RSG was later expanded into RCTP, which is now open to all graduate students and postdoctoral trainees of The Graduate School and continues every summer.
+Due to its continued success, RSG was later expanded into RCTP, which is now open to all graduate students and postdoctoral trainees of The Graduate School and continues every year.